haurog/Warrant-Canary/README.md

 A **trusted third party** can only withdraw funds if the warrant canary has expired (some predefined time has passed since last timestamp update)

 The **general audience** can check if the warrant canary has expired and therefore know, that a certain event has happened.

+Things to be determined:
+* How to handle multi-sig warrant canarys. -> not in initial version of the contract
+  * Could have a m of n feature where at least m signatures are necessary to initiate the above **user** interactions.
+  * Would also need to have a possibilty to add and remove signatures.
+  * Also would need to be able to change the m and n  (test that m can never be larger than n)